 Minimal or no commissions

 With Electronic Communications Brokers becoming more popular and prevalent over the past couple of years, there is the chance that a broker may require you to pay commissions.
 But really, the commission fees are peanuts compared to what you pay in the futures market.
-The competition among brokers is so fierce that you will most likely get the best quotes and very low transaction costs.
+The competition among spot forex brokers is so fierce that you will most likely get the best quotes and very low transaction costs.

 When trading forex, you get rapid execution and price certainty under normal market conditions.
 In contrast, the futures and equities markets do not offer price certainty or instant trade execution.
 Even with the advent of electronic trading and limited guarantees of execution speed, the prices for fills for futures and equities on market orders are far from certain.
 The prices quoted by brokers often represent the LAST trade, not necessarily the price for which the contract will be filled.